Framerrr/Framerr-app/docs/dash-template/TEMPLATE_BUILDER.md

 │     Template editing requires desktop                       │
 │                                                             │
 │     Template creation and editing is only available on      │ │     larger screens.
-You can still browse and apply          │ │     templates from this device.                             │ │                                                             │ │     [Back to Templates]                                     │
+Your progress has been saved as a       │ │     draft.                                                  │ │                                                             │
+│     [Back to Templates]                                     │
 └─────────────────────────────────────────────────────────────┘